nenad-misic/jsd/README.md

-# Generisanje Web aplikacije pomoću jezika specifičnog za domen
+# Generating Web applications using a DSL

 ## Prerequisites
 - Python 3